tosmartak/Data-Science-with-R-Projects/README.md

-# Data-Science-with-R-Projects
+# My Portfolio of Data Science Projects Done Using R
-Data science projects done using R Programming Language
+Below is the list of all the projects I have done and their summary, using the R programming language.
+Each of the project is linked to its own respository for further details and deep dive into the content and the codes.